nculwell/MathStudy/README.md

 ### Complex Analysis
 - Rudin, *Real and Complex Analysis*
+- Ahlfors, *Complex Analysis: An Introduction to the Theory of Analytic Functions of One Complex Variable*
 - Shilov, *Elementary Real and Complex Analysis*
 - Flannigan, *Complex Variables: Harmonic and Analytic Functions*
+- Needham, *Visual Complex Analysis*
+- Schwerdtfeger, *Geometry of Complex Numbers*

 ### Functional Analysis
 - Rudin, *Functional Analysis*